weavc-org/weavc-discord/README.md

  * controller - Function the request should be passed to if route matches.
  * alias - Array of alias' to match on. i.e. ['help', 'h']
  * children - Child routes.
 See examples/typescript for more detail.
 But matches parent, then looks to see if the next index matches any of the children.
 If not it will go to the default child route.
- * default - The default child route.
+ * default - Defines the default child route.
 Will always use the first one if there are multiple.

 The Router uses these routes to select the correct controller to pass the request on to, much like you will see in web frameworks like MVC or expressjs.